 - Vital records, or those records that are necessary for business continuity in the event of a disaster or emergency should not be stored at Rosemount.
-Questions about vital records should be directed to the Records & Information Management Office at 612-625-3497.
+Questions about vital records should be directed to the Data Access and Privacy Office at 612-625-3497.

 - Records stored at Rosemount should have a retention period of less than 10 years.
 Records with long retention periods stored under the conditions at Rosemount are likely to be unreadable because of fading or other environmental and pest hazards.

 - When boxing records for storage at Rosemount, only use 1 cubic foot boxes with removable lids.
 These boxes are sturdier than the larger banker boxes, are easier to move when necessary, and hold up better under the conditions present.

 - When new boxes of information are moved into Rosemount, de-identify boxes storing private information.
 Use only numbers on the boxes and keep an itemized index of contents in your office.
 Do not label boxes with the content identified on the outside of the box.

 - When new boxes of information are moved into Rosemount, use tamper-resistant tape on the boxes.
 Tamper-resistant tape will make an indelible mark on the boxes if opened.
 If you have reason to open the box while in storage, mark on the box who opened it and the date and re-tape the box.